Mariem-Ben-Salah/Mariem-Ben-Salah/README.md

 ## Hi there, I'm Mariem 👋

-👩‍🎓 I'm a first-year master's engineering student at CPE Lyon <br>
+👩‍🎓 I'm a second-year master's engineering student at CPE Lyon and BHT Berlin <br>
-⚡ Currently working as a System Engineer Intern at TXGroup SA .
+⚡ Currently a Data science Student .

 ## Contact